 It can be tough to be a parent.
 Providing for your children can get more expensive as they grow older, and because of that expense, it is important to ask your ex for financial assistance.
 Your ex should take on the same responsibility as you do when it comes to providing financial support for your child.
 Court ordered child support in Utah is the best way to ensure a non-custodial parent fulfills his or her obligations toward their children.
 For help getting started, SLC, Utah family law attorney, David Pedrazas, has years of experience helping families in Utah with child support related issues.
-Give the Law Office of David Pedrazas a call today for a free case evaluation.
+Give the Law Office of David Pedrazas a call today for a Legal Case Review.

 If are wondering how to get child support, this checklist will guide you through the process.
 It will make requesting and receiving child support payments easier.